A Basin-Selection Perspective on Grokking via Singular Learning Theory: Experiments

-In~\cref{fig:hidden dim vs llc}, we find that for fixed $p$ the final LLC increases proportionally with network width even though all widths eventually generalise.
-This suggests that wider models are not simply ``the small model plus redundant neurons" (the small solution does not embed as a subnetwork), which is inconsistent with a single width-invariant structured solution where the LLC would be the same across architectures.
+\cref{thm:stage2_llc} predicts linear scaling laws of the LLC $\lambda$ in both $p$ and $K$.
+In \cref{fig:p_vs_llc,fig:hidden_dim_vs_llc}, we validate these theoretical predictions for both $p$ and $K$ across a variety of experimental setups.
+In~\cref{fig:hidden_dim_vs_llc}, we find that for fixed $p$ the final LLC increases proportionally with network width even though all widths eventually generalise.
+This suggests that wider models are not simply ``the small model plus redundant neurons'' (the small solution does not embed as a subnetwork), which is inconsistent with a single width-invariant structured solution where the LLC would be the same across architectures.
+Detailed descriptions of our experimental setup, including model architecture, training procedures, and hyperparameters can be found in ~\Cref{app: experiments/setup}.

+From the geometric perspective of Section \ref{sec::LLC in quadractic networks}, this behaviour is consistent with the late-stage solution occupying a generic region of the secant variety $\widehat{\sigma_K(X)}$, whose dimension grows linearly with $K$ in the subabundant regime.
+In this view, increasing width expands the set of independent directions available to the model, so that the dimension of the solution (and hence the LLC) continues to grow with $K$ even after generalisation has been achieved.